balajimurugesan2016/SpringLearning/Spring Framework.md

 ```
 ### New Way
 ```
 ApplicationContext context = new AnnotationApplicationContext(Config.class);
 ```
+**Annotation configuration application context forms an umbrella on top of the bean factory and converts the application as an enterprise applicat**
 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.